vsmart/securedrop/docs/test_the_installation.rst

 SSH to both servers over Tor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Assuming you haven't enabled ssh over local network, SSH access will be
+restricted to the tor network.

 On the *Admin Workstation*, you should be able to SSH to the App
 Server and the *Monitor Server*. ::